CentOS Linux 8 to CentOS Stream 8 migration¶

 As root, run the following commands on the machine to migrate:

 dnf swap centos-linux-repos centos-stream-repos

 After step 1, some repositories (such as the

-due to a missing DNF variable, which is what those repositories need to be
+due to a missing DNF variable, which is why those repositories need to be

-disabled for in step 2 (this means you may need to disable other repos if necessary).
+disabled in step 2 (this means you may need to disable other repos if necessary).